 Anxiety Sisters Bio:

 Abbe Greenberg, MCIS and Maggie Sarachek, MSW are trained counselors, mental health advocates, researchers, educators, writers, and long-time anxiety sufferers.
-In 2017, they launched their online community which now includes more than 200,000 people in 200+ countries and territories.
+In 2017, they launched their online community which now includes more than 215,000 people in 200+ countries and territories.
 Together the Anxiety Sisters write an award-winning blog and host a monthly podcast (The Spin Cycle).
 Having learned to live happily with anxiety, they spend their time coaching anxiety sufferers and conducting workshops and retreats all over the U.S. Their new book, The Anxiety Sisters’ Survival Guide was released by Penguin Random House in September of 2021.

 To learn how the Anxiety Sisters met and started the sisterhood, read OUR STORY

 Abbe Greenberg started talking at nine months old and hasn’t stopped since.
 She has gotten two degrees in the communication field as well as a certificate in Adult Education and a Masters in Fine Arts in Creative Writing.